Is a drink made out of arctic water from Greenland as icy as it sounds?

 Is it mean to say that this vodka is being weighed down by its price and bottle design?

-Will this one be more interesting than the bottle suggests?
+Will this bar vodka be more interesting than the bottle suggests?

-Who is Otto Winkelhausen and what could he have done to make this a better vodka?
+Who was Otto Winkelhausen, and what would he think of this vodka?

 Is this vodka different from other brands because it is blended?

-Can this herbal vodka still be considered a vodka at all, and should you drink it straight?
+Can this herbal vodka be considered a vodka at all, and should anyone drink it neat?

 Will this honey pepper infused vodka be as good as Nemiroff Honey Pepper?